First Era

 1E 1

 The kingdom of Valenwood is established by king Eplear of the Camoran dynasty.
-This is the first written record in the timeline of the nords and functions as the starting point of the First Era.
+This is the first written record in the timeline of the Nords and functions as the starting point of the First Era.
 The kingdom becomes a buffer between the Ayleid city-state of White-Gold Tower in central Tamriel and the influence of the stronger Altmeri kingdom of Alinor in the Summerset Isles.
 Over time, the Ayleid territories grow increasingly independent and White-Gold Tower eventually rises as a new autonomous state.

 1E 20